E. Jean Carroll sounded 'breathless' and 'emotional' in call after alleged rape, friend testifies

 "He pulled down my tights, he pulled down my tights," Carroll repeated on the phone, according to Birnbach.
 "Like she couldn't believe it.
 She was still processing what happened to her.
 It had just happened to her."

+Following the court's adjournment, Trump's lawyer confirmed to the judge that the former president will not appear to testify in his own defense.

-On the stand, Birnbach said she recalled she was feeding her young children in her kitchen at the time when Carroll called and walked out of the room to whisper "'E. Jean he raped you.
+On the stand Tuesday, Birnbach said she recalled she was feeding her young children in her kitchen at the time when Carroll called and walked out of the room to whisper "'E. Jean he raped you.
 You should go to the police.'"
-Carroll described the altercation with Trump as a fight, she didn't want to hear the word "rape," Birnbach said.
+Carroll described the incident with Trump as a fight, she didn't want to hear the word "rape," Birnbach said.

 "It sounded like a physical fight she tried to get free from him and she did not want me to say that word," Birnbach testified.
 Carroll refused to go to the police and made her friend promise never to speak of it again.